Poyntzpass

-Poyntzpass (Irish: Pas Phoyntz or Pas an Phointe) is a small village on the border between southern County Armagh and County Down in Northern Ireland.
+Poyntzpass is a small village on the border between southern County Armagh and County Down in Northern Ireland.
 It is situated in the civil parish of Ballymore and the historic barony of Orior Lower within the Armagh City, Banbridge and Craigavon area.
-It had a population of 552 people (228 households) in the 2011 Census.
-It was a part of the South Armagh constituency and is now part of the Newry and Armagh constituency.
+It had a population of 552 people (228 households) in the 2011 census.

 The village covers the townlands of Tullynacross, Brannock, Federnagh and Loughadian.
-It includes five places of Christian worship; a Roman Catholic Church, a Church of Ireland Church, a Presbyterian Church, a Baptist Church, and an Independent Church; 3 public houses; and 2 primary schools.
+It includes five places of Christian worship; a Roman Catholic church, a Church of Ireland church, a Presbyterian church, a Baptist church, and an Independent church; 3 public houses; and 2 primary schools.

 History

 The second half of the village's name reflects the fact that, historically, it was one of a few crossing points across a marsh stretching 25 mi from Lough Neagh to Carlingford Lough, following the course of a prehistoric glacial overflow channel.
 It was named after Lieutenant Charles Poyntz who fought a battle there against Hugh O'Neill, 3rd Earl of Tyrone in 1598.

-From "Topographical Dictionary of Ireland" by Samuel Lewis, 1837:
+An entry in A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, reads: